darthmall/11ty.webc.fun/src/pages/recipes/generating-dynamic-data.md

 ---
 title: Dynamically Generating Content
-description: Save yourself the trouble of having to update your copyright every with this one weird trick!
+description: Save yourself the trouble of having to update your copyright every year with this one weird trick!
 ---

 Chances are there are at least two things on your website that you’ll want to generate dynamically: